Viscount Camrose

 Viscount Camrose, of Hackwood Park in the County of Hampshire, is a title in the Peerage of the United Kingdom.
 It was created on 20 January 1941 for the prominent newspaper magnate William Berry, 1st Baron Camrose.
 He had previously received the award of Baronet, of Long Cross in the County of Surrey, in the Baronetage of the United Kingdom, on 4 July 1921, and was created Baron Camrose, of Long Cross in the County of Surrey, on 19 June 1929, in the Peerage of the United Kingdom.
 His second son, the third Viscount, disclaimed the peerages in 1995 on succeeding his elder brother.
 However, he had already been created a life peer as Baron Hartwell, of Peterborough Court in the City of London, on 19 January 1968.
 On his death in 2001 the life peerage became extinct while he was succeeded in the other titles by his eldest son, the fourth Viscount.

-The first three Viscounts all headed The Daily Telegraph at one point, the first having purchased it from Harry Levy-Lawson, 1st Viscount Burnham, but in the 1980s they lost control to Conrad Black.
+The first three Viscounts all headed The Daily Telegraph at one point, the first having purchased it from the 1st Viscount Burnham, but in the 1980s they lost control to Conrad Black.

-The first Viscount was the younger brother of the industrialist Henry Berry, 1st Baron Buckland, and the elder brother of fellow press lord Gomer Berry, 1st Viscount Kemsley.
+The first Viscount was the younger brother of the 1st Baron Buckland, the industrialist, and the elder brother of the 1st Viscount Kemsley, his fellow 'press baron'.

 In a March 2022 by-election, the 5th Viscount was elected to replace Lord Rotherwick in the House of Lords following Rotherwick's retirement in February 2022.